hasktorch/hasktorch-stack-skeleton/README.md

 ```
 before running stack commands.

-_Q: Can we put libtorch in a single location instead and replace by `/path/to/libtorch/lib` in bashrc instead?_
+_Q: Can we put libtorch in a single location instead and replace by `/path/to/libtorch/lib` in bashrc instead? => yes, use symlink to libtorch inside the project and absolute path for the environment_

 ### 2) hasktorch